 Your body has a natural mechanism to attack foreign bodies that can be harmful.
 Your immune system fights against pathogens, external injuries, or chemicals.
 The first such protective response of the immune system is inflammation.
 Redness, pain, swelling, and sometimes loss of function are the signs of acute inflammation.1

 What is the best way to protect your body from such inflammation?
-Making dietary changes to include anti-inflammatory foods in your menu.4 Here are a few anti-inflammatory foods that are beneficial to your health.
+Making dietary changes to include anti-inflammatory foods in your menu.3 Here are 20 such anti-inflammatory foods that are beneficial to your health.

 1. Green Leafy Vegetables